Absinthe: Preparation

 The Bohemian method is a recent invention that involves fire, and was not performed during absinthe's peak of popularity in the Belle Époque.
 Like the French method, a sugar cube is placed on a slotted spoon over a glass containing one shot of absinthe.
-The sugar is soaked in alcohol (usually more absinthe), then set ablaze.
+The sugar is soaked in alcohol (usually more absinthe), and then set ablaze.
 The flaming sugar cube is then dropped into the glass, thus igniting the absinthe.
 Finally, a shot glass of water is added to douse the flames.
 This method tends to produce a stronger drink than the French method.
 A variant of the Bohemian method involves allowing the fire to extinguish on its own.
 This variant is sometimes referred to as "cooking the absinthe" or "the flaming green fairy".
 The origin of this burning ritual may borrow from a coffee and brandy drink that was served at Café Brûlot, in which a sugar cube soaked in brandy was set aflame.
 Most experienced absintheurs do not recommend the Bohemian Method and consider it a modern gimmick, as it can destroy the absinthe flavour and present a fire hazard due to the unusually high alcohol content present in absinthe.

-In 19th century Parisian cafés, upon receiving an order for an absinthe, a waiter would present the patron with a dose of absinthe in a suitable glass, sugar, absinthe spoon, and a carafe of iced water.
+In 19th-century Parisian cafés, upon receiving an order for absinthe, a waiter would present the patron with a dose of absinthe in a suitable glass, sugar, absinthe spoon, and a carafe of iced water.
 It was up to the patron to prepare the drink, as the inclusion or omission of sugar was strictly an individual preference, as was the amount of water used.
 As the popularity of the drink increased, additional accoutrements of preparation appeared, including the absinthe fountain, which was effectively a large jar of iced water with spigots, mounted on a lamp base.
-This let drinkers prepare a number of drinks at once – and with a hands-free drip, patrons could socialise while louching a glass.
+This lets drinkers prepare several drinks at once – and with a hands-free drip, patrons could socialise while louching a glass.

-Although many bars served absinthe in standard glassware, a number of glasses were specifically designed for the French absinthe preparation ritual.
+Although many bars served absinthe in standard glassware, several glasses were specifically designed for the French absinthe preparation ritual.
 Absinthe glasses were typically fashioned with a dose line, bulge, or bubble in the lower portion denoting how much absinthe should be poured.
 One "dose" of absinthe ranged anywhere around 2–2.5 fluid ounces (60–75 ml).

 In addition to being prepared with sugar and water, absinthe emerged as a popular cocktail ingredient in both the United Kingdom and the United States.
 By 1930, dozens of fancy cocktails that called for absinthe had been published in numerous credible bartender guides.
 One of the most famous of these libations is Ernest Hemingway's "Death in the Afternoon" cocktail, a tongue-in-cheek concoction that contributed to a 1935 collection of celebrity recipes.
 The directions are: "Pour one jigger absinthe into a Champagne glass.
 Add iced Champagne until it attains the proper opalescent milkiness.
 Drink three to five of these slowly."